(revised 5-30-2023)

 Reserving the Recital Hall

-All requests for use of VAPA facilities must be directed to VAPA Facilities and Events Coordinator.
+All requests for use of VAPA facilities must be directed to VAPA Events and Publicity Coordinator.
 The student is entitled to adequate, but not excessive, rehearsal time in the recital venue prior to the performance.

 Programs

 The student should take extreme care in preparing a draft of the printed recital program.
-Accuracy of dates should be verified and the program proof-read for correct grammar and spelling.
-Following the successful recital hearing, the draft should be presented to the VAPA Administrative Assistant in the VAPA office (BIED105) who will produce the finished program in accordance with the standard ULM Music Program format.
+Accuracy of dates should be verified, and the program proof-read for correct grammar and spelling.
+Following the successful recital hearing, the draft should be emailed to the VAPA Administrative Assistant by the studio professor.
 The student and studio professor are responsible for proofreading the program before it is duplicated.

 Evaluation

-The studio professor will provide a Recital Grading Form to each Recital Committee member before the recital.
+For degree recitals, the studio professor will provide a Recital Grading Form to each Recital Committee member before the recital.
 This form is completed by the committee member and returned to the studio professor following the performance.
 The studio professor then places the forms and a copy of the recital program in the student’s academic folder in the VAPA Office.
+Senior Projects and Capstone recitals will be evaluated at the discretion of the studio professor.

 Detailed Procedures for Student Recitals